 Help with practical application

-Would Fluvius’s image be harmed if my decision appeared on the front page of the newspaper?
+Would Fluvius’s image be harmed if my decision or statement appeared on the front page of the newspaper? - the harm test:

-How would I feel if someone acted the same way towards me?
+How would I feel if someone acted the same way or said the same thing to me? - the generality test:

-What would a reasonable person think and do in the same situation?
+What would a reasonable person think, do or say in the same situation?

 Acting with integrity – a matter for all of us